Blotch3D/Blotch3D/README.md

-If the "MonoGameContentReference" build option is not available in the drop-down list because, for example, you have created a project from scratch (rather than copied an existing example), then try this:
+If the "MonoGameContentReference" build option is not available in the drop-down list because, for example, you have created a project from scratch, rather than copied an existing example, then try this:

 (from
 <http://www.infinitespace-studios.co.uk/general/monogame-content-pipeline-integration/>)